Undergraduate | GRF-AFE215 | 2024

 At the completion of this subject students will be able to:

-- Possess a working knowledge of the key principles related to contract law, law of torts, consumer protection law and the law as it applies to various business structures, in particular company and partnership law, as well as an introductory knowledge of employment and anti-discrimination law.
+- Apply key principles related to contract law, law of torts, consumer protection law, and the law as it applies to various business structures, in particular company, partnership and trust law, to various hypothetical scenarios.

 - Explain the various components of the Australian legal system, in particular, the doctrine of precedent, the jurisdiction of Federal and State Courts and the sources of our law.

 - Resolve complex legal issues using legal knowledge, problem-solving, decision-making and communication skills.

 - Regulation of Sole Traders, Partnerships, Joint Ventures, Corporations and Trusts

 - What are the contract needs for business?